 Down jacket, sleeping bag, duffel bag, medical kit etc

-High quality peak climbing camping equipments
+High quality peak climbing camping equipment

 Travel and rescue arrangements

-Welcome and farewell dinner at typical Nepalese restaurant
+Farewell dinner at typical Nepalese restaurant

 Visa fees/ international airfare to and from Kathmandu